 Here are some tips for unclogging your ears.
 Most of these methods soften the earwax and simply allow it to run out.

-1. Mineral Oil: It is an effective remedy to get rid of an excess amount of earwax from your ears.
+- Mineral Oil: It is an effective remedy to get rid of an excessive amount of earwax from your ears.
 Try to drip drops of mineral, olive or baby oil into your clogged ears.
 Warm two to three tablespoons of oil of your choice, but make sure not to make it too hot.
 First, check on your wrist to make sure the temperature is normal and doesn’t irritate your skin.
 Now, use an ear dropper to put 1-2 drops in your ear carefully.
 Keep your head tilted for some time so the liquid does not flow out.
 Do this for up to 5 days until blockage seems better.

 2. Hydrogen Peroxide: It can also be dropped in the ear.
 All you have to do is combine the peroxide with warm water in a bowl.
 Then, drip it in your ear the same way as mentioned above with mineral oil.

 3. Ear Irrigation: If you irrigate your ear, it might help you with the blockage.
 It can be done at home.
 When the earwax is softened, irrigation can help flush it out.
-Ear irrigation is a procedure which is carried out to remove earwax or any foreign materials from the ear effectively.
+Ear irrigation is a procedure that is carried out to remove earwax or any foreign materials from the ear effectively.
 It can be done by your doctor or at home, using an irrigation kit.

 Also Read: 5 probiotic foods for a healthy life